sniper199/BlackDragon/README.md

 `./Black-Dragon example.com`

-> Note: DO NOT ADD http:// or https:// In The Domain, The Tool Do This Automatically
+> Note: DO NOT Add http:// or https:// In The Domain, The Tool Do This Automatically

 Stay Secure ;)